 - Additional Verification: Insurers may require itemized lists, appraisals, and storage verification before adding a rider.

-Best For: Small, personal collections stored at home rather than in professional facilities.
+Best for small, personal collections kept at home rather than in professional facilities.

 Comparison Table